How to Get Rid of Powderpost Beetles

 False Powderpost Beetle(Bostrichidae)

-The False Powderpost Beetles are larger than other families of powderpost beetles ,so their exit holes are larger.
-These holes do not contain frass,but the galleries contain the frass.
+Since the False Powderpost Beetles are larger than other families of powderpost beetles, their exit holes are larger.
+These holes do not contain frass, but the galleries contain the frass.
 The frass is tightly packed, tends to stick together and is meal like( contains no pellets).

 The adults are 1/8-to 1-inch long, cylindrical, and reddish brown to black.
 The adults bore into the wood in order to lay eggs, leaving a hole larger that 1/8 inch, usually in wood less than 10 years old.